 - Leave salt for 6-8 hours to allow the salt to absorb the stain.

 - Remove any clumps and then vacuum the remainder of the salt.

 - If there is any stain left, apply a 50% white wine vinegar and 50% water solution and repeat the steps above until gone.

 It is worth repeating that the best thing to do with any carpet stain is to quickly pick up what you can, blot and pat dry, then give the professionals a call, especially for pet stains, excrement or urine.
 A professional clean can get deeper into the carpet and remove far more than any home hack.

-We won't guarantee stain removal.
-Some stains are, unfortunately, permanent.
-But we are Dang Good at removing most of them, and if we can't get it out, it's not coming out.
+We won’t guarantee complete stain removal because some stains are, unfortunately, permanent.
+But we are Dang Good at removing most of them, and if we can’t get it out, it’s not coming out.